deveshkumxr/Multithreaded-Sorting-Application/README.md

 ## Basic Ideas

-The idea is simple: first divide the list into two sublists, each of which is then sorted by an individual thread.
+The idea is simple: first divide the list into two sublists, each of which is then sorted by an individual thread using quicksort.
 Then in the main thread, merge the two sorting threads.

 ## Details